jendastovik/unit-1/Project/readme.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4. The electronic ledger allows to display the current balance.
+4. The electronic ledger allows to display the transaction history, which can be filtred by date, category or amount in certain range and display current balance.
-5. The electronic ledger allows to display the transaction history, which can be filtred by date, category or amount in certain range.
+5. You can switch between different users with different transactions, every user has it's own password and username.
-6. You can switch between different users with different transactions, every user has it's own password and username.
+6. Password protected by

 # Criteria B: Design